Irosfouggari/RM-THESIS---The-UA-Graph/README.md

 ***STEPS THAT LEAD TO THE KG GENERATION***
 > Step 1: Data Cleaning and preprocessing.
 See the code snippet above.
-Input data: All the abstracts from the Initial Dataset Output Data: Data_lemmatized.txt
+>Input data: All the abstracts from the Initial Dataset
+>Output Data: A version of the intitial dataset containing only english publications and the Data_lemmatized.txt

 >Step 2: Topic Extraction.
-Input data: Data_lemmatized.txt from Step:1
+>Input data: Data_lemmatized.txt from Step:1
-Output Data: LDA model
+>Output Data: LDA model

->Import - Export Configuration:
+>Step 3: Scispacy Entity extraction.
+>Input data: Only english publications from Step:1
+>Output Data: All the available Scispacy entities: bc5cdr.csv, bionlp13cg, craft_md.csv, jnlpba.csv